 The approach taken in this Recommended Practice is to evaluate the TLP in conditions which produce the largest response that the platform is expected to experience, and then to provide additional safety factors on the response to provide the overall level of safety or reliability that is required for the application.

 The procedures which follow are a means of selecting environmental design cases based on the response sensitivities of a particular TLP.
-By performing this selection probabilistically, the selected design cases are neither too conservative - in order to cover all possible configurations -, nor are unconservative in missing more onerous and more probable sea state combinations.
+By performing this selection probabilistically, the selected design cases are neither too conservative - to cover all possible configurations -, nor are unconservative in missing more onerous and more probable sea state combinations.

 The two parts of this analysis are a long-term probabilistic analysis of the structure to determine the long-term extreme responses, and a second step which defines environmental load cases which produce these extreme responses.
 The former may be performed with a relatively simple model which still contains the relative sensitivities of the specific TLP to the various environmental force combinations at site.
-The latter then produces conventional event based criteria which are appropriate for the specific structure and location (e.g., a storm definition which produces 100-year return period responses).
+The latter then produces conventional event-based criteria which are appropriate for the specific structure and location (e.g., a storm definition which produces 100-year return period responses).

 It is noted that an alternate approach taken by some designers, which achieves a similar level of overall reliability, is to design to traditionally defined environments, and then perform a long-term analysis with more detailed models of the final structure.
 The result of this analysis is actual rather than notional extreme value responses for the structure.
-This analysis then confirms that the design conditions used in the design were conservative and sufficient to cover all likely combinations that would be controlling for the design (Baar, et al., 1997 [94]).
+This analysis then confirms that the design conditions used in the design were conservative and sufficient to cover all likely combinations that would be controlling the design (Baar, et al., 1997 [94]).

 A.3.2 Long-term Response Analysis